taehyounpark/queryosity/README.md

 ### 4.2 Propagation of variations through selections and counters

-Aside from vary each column as desired, the rest of the analysis interface remains the unchanged without requiring any further treatment:
+The rest of the analysis interface remains the unchanged without requiring any further treatment:
-- Any column definitions whose input columns contain variations will be varied correspondingly.
+- Any column evaluated from input columns containing variations will be varied correspondingly.
-- Any selections and counters evaluated out varied column will be varied correspondingly.
+- Any selections and counters performed with varied columns will be varied correspondingly.

-The propagation of variations that may (or may not) exist in different sets of columns participating in a downstream action occur "transparently", meaning:
+The propagation of variations that may or may not exist in different sets of `delayed` and `varied` actions occur "transparently", meaning:
-- If two input columns each have a variation with the same name, they are considered together.
+- If two input actions each have a variation with the same name, they are in effect together.
-- If one column has a variation while the other doesn't, then the nominal is used from the latter.
+- If one action has a variation while the other doesn't, then the nominal is used from the latter.

 ```cpp
 auto l1p4 = data.define<NthP4>(0)(lep_pt, lep_eta, lep_phi, lep_E);